d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Here, even though our simulated coin is fair
 (we set the probabilities `[0.5, 0.5]` ourselves), the counts of heads and tails may not be identical.
-That's because we only drew a finite number of samples.
+That is because we only drew a finite number of samples.
-If we didn't implement the simulation ourselves, and only saw the outcome, how would we know if the coin were slightly unfair or if the possible deviation from $1/2$ was
+If we did not implement the simulation ourselves, and only saw the outcome, how would we know if the coin were slightly unfair or if the possible deviation from $1/2$ was